MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/language.md

 - **Managing Unrecognized Intents**: Initially, direct unrecognized intents to the Conversational Boosting topic, which searches for answers in corporate resources like SharePoint sites and public websites.
 If no relevant information is found, the system can then fall back to a ChatGPT-like experience using a custom system prompt with the Azure OpenAI GPT-4 model.
 This approach ensures that users receive helpful responses even when their queries are unplanned.

-- **Integration with External Systems**: If integrating with external systems as part of the fallback strategy, use HTTP requests to call models like Azure OpenAI GPT-4.
-This integration allows the copilot to provide a compliant ChatGPT-like experience, enhancing its ability to handle diverse queries.
+- **Integration with External Systems**: Consider if you are integrating with external systems as part of the fallback strategy.
+For example, you could integrate with the Azure OpenAI GPT-4 model using HTTP requests to provide a compliant ChatGPT-like experience.

 - **Monitoring Fallback Usage**: Regularly review the percentage of conversations hitting fallback.
 Use these insights to enrich existing topics or create new ones, ensuring that the copilot continuously improves its understanding and response capabilities.